Odeon Merrion Centre Leeds

 The Odeon Merrion Centre Leeds was the first cinema built in Leeds since the 1930’s and had the shortest life.
 It cost £100,000 and was notable in that an induction loop for the hard of hearing was part of the design.

 The display panel is now mirrored but behind the entrance doors the cinema remains intact.
-It closed on October 1, 1977 with a revival of "Gone With The Wind" in 70mm.
-This was after the Odeon Headrow had been twinned and just before the 3rd screen was added there.
+It closed on October 1, 1977 with a revival of "Gone With The Wind" presented in 70mm.
+This was after the Odeon on The Headrow/Briggate (former Paramount Theatre) had been twinned and just before the 3rd screen was added there.

 A waste of a fine modern and comfortable cinema which has not been used for anything useful since.